JedWatson/react-select/README.md

 ## Project Status

-This is currently a work in progress.

-It's loosely based on [Selectize](http://brianreavis.github.io/selectize.js/) (in terms of behaviour and user expereience) and [React-Autocomplete](https://github.com/rackt/react-autocomplete) (as a native React Combobox implemenation), as well as other select controls including [Chosen](http://harvesthq.github.io/chosen/) and [Select2](http://ivaynberg.github.io/select2/).

-TODO:
+This project is quite stable and ready for production use, however there are plans to improve it including:

 - CSS Styles and theme support (working, could be improved)
 - Documentation website (currently just examples)
 - Custom options rendering

+It's loosely based on [Selectize](http://brianreavis.github.io/selectize.js/) (in terms of behaviour and user expereience) and [React-Autocomplete](https://github.com/rackt/react-autocomplete) (as a native React Combobox implemenation), as well as other select controls including [Chosen](http://harvesthq.github.io/chosen/) and [Select2](http://ivaynberg.github.io/select2/).

 ## Installation